-Wondering if you made enough money to file taxes this year?
-It depends on more than just your income, you may be surprised to learn.
-And even if you don’t have to file taxes, it’s often a good idea to do so anyway.
+If you are wondering if you made enough money to file taxes this year, the answer will depend on more than just your income.
+There are other qualifying factors, such as age and marital status.
+What’s more, even if you are not required to file taxes, it’s often wise move to do so anyway.

-Here, you’ll learn what you need to know about tax-filing requirements based on your income and filing status.
-You’ll also find some smart tips for filing your tax return this season.
+Here, you’ll learn what you need to know about tax-filing requirements based on your income and other aspects of your filing status.
+In addition, you’ll find some smart tips for filing your tax return this season.
 Read on for answers to such questions as:

-• How much do you need to make to file taxes?
+• How much do you need to earn to file taxes?

-• At what point do you start paying taxes?
+• At what point do you have to start paying taxes?

-• What are some tips for making tax filing easier?
+• What are some tips for making the tax-filing process easier?

 What Factors Determine If You Have to File Taxes